port-labs/port-docs/docs/guides/all/approval-workflow-for-gitlab-deployment.md

 ## Prerequisites

-- **Port account**: If you don't have a Port account, you will need to [create one](https://app.getport.io/signup).
+- **Port account**: If you don't have a Port account, you will need to [create one](https://app.getport.io/signup)
-- This guide includes the creation of actions and automations that use a GitLab pipeline as their backend.
-While the logic of the backend can be implemented using other Git providers or CI/CD tools, the examples in this guide are specific to GitLab.
+- **GitLab environment**: This guide includes the creation of actions and automations that use a GitLab pipeline as their backend
+- Access to a ServiceNow instance

 ## Data Model